 Sit back, relax and take three minutes out of your day to watch every Carlos Tevez goal in a West Ham United shirt 🍿 pic.twitter.com/LLSmQTfrwS

 — West Ham United (@WestHam) April 1, 2020

 That haul included a final day winner against champions Manchester United at Old Trafford, the side who would secure his services that very same summer.

-Amongst the most popular figures in Manchester United’s modern history, Patrice Evra’s mix of talent and extroverted passion for the side made him a huge fans’ favourite during a successful spell at Old Trafford.
+Among the most popular figures in Manchester United’s modern history, Patrice Evra’s mix of talent and extroverted passion for the side made him a huge fans’ favourite during a successful spell at Old Trafford.

-Evra signed from Monaco in a £5.5m deal during the 2006 January transfer window and bounced back from a disastrous Manchester derby debut in style, holding down the club’s left-back position for more than eight years and winning an abundance of silverware.
+Evra signed from Monaco in a £5.5m deal during the 2006 January transfer window and bounced back from a disastrous Manchester Derby debut in style, holding down the club’s left-back position for more than eight years and winning an abundance of silverware.

 The France international formed part of the side that won three consecutive league titles between 2007 and 2009, the second of which came alongside Champions League success after beating Chelsea in the first-ever all-English final in Moscow.